 It provides bursaries to assist young people who plan to spend a period abroad linked to the study of either business methods (business studies) and/or foreign languages.

 Applicants should normally be aged 18 or over and be able to show some academic proficiency in either business methods (studies) or a foreign language.
-All applicants should also be British citizens and ideally residents of Hull or the East Riding.
+All applicants should also be British citizens and ideally residents of Hull, the East Riding, or Northern Lincolnshire.